Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 1. Lion’s Mane Souvlaki Recipe

-You can make this recipe to enjoy the Lion’s Mane mushroom barbequed on skewers with a mix of vegetables, or add them to pita bread with tzatziki sauce to make yourself a Lion’s Mane gyro.
-This recipe is indeed vegan-friendly, and if you want, use this vegan tzatziki recipe.
+You can make this lion’s mane mushroom recipe to enjoy lion’s mane mushrooms barbequed on skewers with a mix of vegetables or add them to pita bread with tzatziki sauce to make yourself a lion’s mane mushroom gyro.

 Lion's Mane Souvlaki Recipe